Opal Williams

 Investigators have already determined that Linda, who'd once had an affair with Stephen, was not involved in the murder in any way, which leaves 20-year-old Charlie Layman as the only suspect who's unaccounted for.

+Detectives quickly track down Charlie and bring him in for questioning.
 Charlie tells investigators Opal begged him and Ricky to help her get rid of Stephen.

 According to Charlie, Opal said she would make it worthwhile for him and Ricky.

-She told them that Stephen Williams had a $100,000 life insurance policy, and she would share it if they carried out taking care of Stephen Williams.
+She told them that Stephen Williams had a $100,000 life insurance policy and she would share it if they carried out taking care of Stephen Williams.

 Charlie admits that he agreed to do it for two reasons.

-He was upset because he believed that opal had been battered in the possible financial gain of the insurance policy according to charlie ricky king also agreed to opal's offer he was in love with opal and when you're in love let's be honest you'll do anything for love
+He was upset because he believed that Opal had been battered and the possible financial gain of the insurance policy.
+According to Charlie, Ricky King also agreed to Opal's offer.

-you'd do anything stupid or not
+You'd do anything stupid or not.

 Charlie says that when he and Ricky arrived, Stephen grew suspicious of their story and did not want to go.
+Stephen wasn't buying.

 And at that point in time, there was no turning back.
+He was forced into the van.

 Charlie tells detectives Ricky drove Stephen's van while Charlie brutalized Stephen.
+Charles beat him up in the back of the van.

 And that's where the blood came from, is during the altercation in the backseat of the van.

 Charlie explains that Ricky parked the van under the bridge near the White River.
+When they pulled Stephen out, Charlie stabbed him in the chest.

 When Stephen didn't die right away, the men reached out to Opal.
+They called Opal and told him what they were preparing to do.

 Stephen knew at that point in time that they were getting ready to take his life.
+He was consciously aware that this was getting ready to happen.

 He was actually

-pleading for his life over the phone with Opal Williams.
+pleading for his life. over the phone with Opal Williams.

+Got a guy being stabbed down by the river.
 He's dying, but he's on the phone with his wife talking to her.

 Opal had one last chance to call things off.

-You had Opal saying, Charlie, you need to do it.
+She did the opposite.
+You had Opal saying that, Charlie, you need to do it.

 You need to go ahead and take care of business.